-Open HT 100 is a mixed class open to senior and junior teams and individuals, teams may be any combination of seniors and/or juniors, the best three scores to count and individuals.
-Senior HT 90 for teams of four riders, the best three scores to count and individuals.
-Senior HT 80 for teams of four riders, the best three scores to count and individuals.
-Junior HT 90 for teams of four riders, the best three scores to count and individuals.
-Junior HT 80 for teams of four riders, the best three scores to count and individuals.
 Mixed HT 70 is a mixed class open to senior and junior teams and individuals, teams may be any combination of seniors and/or juniors, the best three scores to count.

+Mixed HT 80 is a mixed class open to senior and junior teams and individuals, teams may be any combination of seniors and/or juniors, the best three scores to count.

+Mixed HT 90 is a mixed class open to senior and junior teams and individuals, teams may be any combination of seniors and/or juniors, the best three scores to count and individuals.

+Mixed HT 100 is a mixed class open to senior and junior teams and individuals, teams may be any combination of seniors and/or juniors, the best three scores to count and individuals.